48 channel DMX dimmer pack (Version 2!) for LEDs and most

 Operation and testing:

-Hires OFF, Testmode OFF, Terminate OFF.
-Connect the power supply
+to: Hires OFF, Testmode OFF, Terminate OFF.
+Connect the

-to the power supply, and the LED cathode goes to the board, use channel
+goes to the power supply, and the LED cathode goes to the board,

-status LED blinks red/green rapidly.
-If your LED does not light,
+The status LED blinks red/green rapidly.
+If your LED does

 - At this time, you're ready to